2.27. Macros¶

 delete ann

-macro allows to manipulate call to specific function as well as function body.
+The AstFunctionAnnotation macro allows you to manipulate calls to specific functions as well as their function bodies.
+Annotations can be added to regular or generic functions.

 class AstFunctionAnnotation